Abiramy-V/SQL-Portfolio/README.md

 # Abiramy's SQL Portfolio

 Welcome to my SQL portfolio !
-This repository contains a examples of SQl that I have written for a few projects
+This repository contains a examples of SQL that I have written for a few projects